Vannamathi/SQL-Power-BI-Data-Analyst-Projects/🍴 Food Order Analysis Dashboard Using SQL & Power BI/Readme.md

 ## 📌 Project Overview
 This project analyzes a **Food Ordering dataset** using **Power BI** to provide insights into:
-- Business performance (Orders, Revenue, Ratings)
+- Business performance (Orders, Revenue, Ratings, Customer Trends)
-- Delivery efficiency (On-time vs Late deliveries, Average delivery time)
+- Delivery efficiency (On-time vs Late deliveries, Average preparation & delivery time)
 - Discount impact on revenue and customer behavior

-The dashboard is interactive, visually appealing, and designed for **data-driven decision making**.
+The dashboard is **interactive, user-friendly, and designed for decision-making**.
+It consists of a **Home Page** and **3 Insight Pages**: Business Health, Delivery Performance, and Discount Insights.

 ---